-Remember, the best way to ensure sustainability around plastic is to use as little as possible of it.
-Then ensure that what we do use we recycle and don’t encourage the addition of virgin plastics into our world.
+Remember, the best way to ensure sustainability around plastic is to use as little as possible.
+Then ensure that what we do use, we recycle and don’t encourage the addition of virgin plastics into our world.

 - Use plastic-free reusable water bottles